rustyscreeps/screeps-game-api/README.md

 any screeps WASM project buildable with `stdweb`'s `cargo-web`, and `screeps-game-api` is usable in any project built with `cargo-web`.

+Writing Screeps code in Rust can be nice, but it can also be annoying.
+If you have tips, tricks, or other things you'd like to share, make an issue!
+We need to write more documentation, and if we have some ideas of things to include, we can start an mdbook in this repository.

+---

-See https://github.com/daboross/screeps-starter-rust/ for an example AI using these libraries.
+See https://github.com/daboross/screeps-starter-rust/ for a small example AI using these libraries.
-[#3#](https://github.com/daboross/ai-3) is another example, but it is not a minimal AI.

-Here's a quickstart guide.
+Here's a quickstart for what you *need* to get going.
 More documentation will be made in the future.

 ```sh
 # clone: